metosin/cloud-busting/aws/ecs-demo/modules/bastion/README.md

 very-secre-...
 ```

-## Bonus: Use Systems Manager Agent for Tunneling
+## Bonus Chapter: Use Systems Manager Agent for Tunneling

 The Bastion instance in this module reserves a public IP address.
 You can also try putting the instance into one of the private subnets, remove the Elastic IP (EIP) resource, leave out the aws_key_pair resource and make a tunnel via the AWS Systems Manager Agent (much like described in the [Toward a bastion-less world](https://aws.amazon.com/blogs/infrastructure-and-automation/toward-a-bastion-less-world/) blog post).